citusdata/citus_docs/get_started/what_is_citus.rst

 How Far Can Citus Scale?
 ------------------------

-Citus scales horizontally by adding worker nodes, vertically by upgrading workers/coordinator, and supports switching to :ref:`mx` mode if needed.
+Citus scales horizontally by adding worker nodes, and vertically by upgrading workers/coordinator.
 In practice our customers have achieved the following scale, with room to grow even more:

 * `Algolia <https://www.citusdata.com/customers/algolia>`_